The Apache Junction Police Department is notifying the community about a registered sex offender moving into the city.

 It is the responsibility of the chief law enforcement officer having jurisdiction where the offender intends to reside to inform the community.

-He is described as 5 feet 8 inches tall, 135 pounds and has brown hair and blue eyes.
+Monte Jay Montierth, 81, is living in the 200 block of North Ocotillo Drive in Apache Junction.
+He is described as 5 feet 10 inches tall, weighs 180 pounds and has gray hair and hazel eyes.

-He is considered by the Apache Junction Police Department to be a level II risk to the community.
+Montierth was convicted in 2010 of two counts of indecent exposure.
+He is considered by the Apache Junction Police Department to be a Level 2 Risk to the community.

 Flyers are being distributed to immediate neighbors, community schools, day care centers and local media.